This post was updated October 7, 2019.

 If you don’t have a plane ticket, there is a bus ticket booth right outside so you can buy a ticket out of Costa Rica just to show you have something.
 For Ticabus, it’ll cost around $25 for a ticket from Costa Rica to Nicaragua.
-I usually reserve a ticket (American Airlines lets you reserve for free or Fly Onward is a good site for tickets) if I don’t already have one.
+I usually reserve a flight (American Airlines lets you reserve for free or Fly Onward is a good site for tickets) if I don’t already have one.

 And there you go!
 Exit the building, put your luggage or backpack if you have any through the machine and you are good to go!
 That is the complete guide to crossing the border between Costa Rica and Nicaragua at Penas Blancas.

 Penas Blancas Border Crossing Fees

 To sum up, here are all the fees you need to pay when you are crossing the border between Costa Rica and Nicaragua.
 These prices are quoted in USD so pay in dollars but bring small bills.
 Please note that Costa Rican currency is not accepted in Nicaragua and Nicaraguan currency is not accepted in Costa Rica.
 USD works in both countries.
 Since prices are quoted in USD, it’s best to pay in USD.

-- $8 Costa Rica exit tax (this can be paid with card at the kiosk)
+- $9 Costa Rica exit tax (this can be paid at the border)